andrewzee23/a-social-network/README.md

-# A Website
+# A Social Network Website
-Allows you to:
+This site will allow you to:

 - Post content (text-only)
 - Create an account with email